Residence Hall FAQ

 How can I change rooms during the school year?

 I have someone who wants to live with me, but I already have a roommate.
-What
+What can I do?

 The Office of Housing and Residence Life makes every effort to accommodate special needs.
 We work with the Office of Accessibility Services to provide assistance and/or accommodations.
 Students who are covered under the Americans with Disabilities Act should contact Accessibility Services, which coordinates services across many different departments.